GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 The readers element of the controller configuration maps a logical reader instance to a physical reader port on a blade in a controller.

+### Reader Commands

+Keypad readers also support the concept of 'Reader Commands'.
+These commands are not sent directly to an associated portal, but can be picked-up and used by Actions.
+An Action could then command a portal to change its mode to 'unlocked' or 'disabled', or do something completely different.
+To enter a reader command the user enters the command number followed by `Enter` (or `#`), followed by a token read (and then a PIN, if required).

+### Modes of Operation

 A reader can be configured to be in a specific operational mode.
 The reader can be commanded to change its mode at any time, a trigger based on a